pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connection show command
 ^^^^^^^^^^^^^^^^^^^^^^^
-The ``connection show`` command shows information about the current connection, the connection with name NAME, or any connection in the :ref:`connections file` by using "?" as the NAME argument.
+The ``connection show`` command shows information about the current connection, the connection with name NAME, or any connection in the :term:`connections file` by using "?" as the NAME argument.
 The connection to be displayed will be the :term:`current connection` if the NAME argument is omitted, the connection named with the NAME argument, or selected from a selection list the NAME argument "?"